 Although there are cases where commercial airline pilots cause a plane to crash, most flight fatalities caused by pilot error occur on private planes.

 Obviously, there are many different parts and components that make up a plane.
 Even during routine maintenance, human error can play a role in the plane’s safety.
-For example, a technician may install parts incorrectly, parts may be missing or necessary checks may go undone if the aviation maintenance technician’s physical state is compromised.
-This line of work requires attention to detail and any one of these factors can be an issue, as well as the technician’s capabilities and limitations or even the environmental conditions he or she is working in.
-When it comes to mechanical failure, many factors can play a role in the safety of an aircraft.
+For example, a technician may install parts incorrectly, parts may be missing, or necessary checks may go undone if the aviation maintenance technician’s physical state is compromised.

 How You Can Protect Yourself and Your Family From Turbulence-Related Injuries

 Once you learn that turbulence can play a role in airline accidents, your next question is probably how to prevent yourself or someone you love from being involved in a crash or incident.
 The biggest risk passengers face is falling inside of an aircraft when a plane experiences turbulence, so the best thing you can do to protect yourself is to:

 - Keep your seatbelt securely fastened when you are in your seat.